 Yan Song is an Associate Professor (with tenure) at the School of Life Sciences and a Principal Investigator at Peking-Tsinghua Joint Center for Life Sciences at Peking University (PKU).
 She received her PhD in molecular genetics from Duke University and completed her postdoctoral training with Bingwei Lu at Stanford University.
-In 2012, she joined the faculty of PKU to start her independent research group.
+In the end of 2012, she joined the faculty of PKU to start her independent research group.
 Combining powerful fly genetics and state-of-the-art imaging with cell biology and biochemical approaches, her research group uses fruit flies, mice, and human cell lines to decipher the secrets of stem cell fate specification and commitment in development and disease.
 Her group currently focuses on understanding how timely cell fate commitment is achieved and how temporal and spatial cues are integrated to dictate cell fate/identity in stem cell lineages.

-2001-2006, Ph.D., Molecular Genetics, Duke University
+2001-2006, Ph.D, Molecular Genetics, Duke University

-1996-2000, B.S., Cell Biology and Genetics, Peking University
+1996-2000, BS, Cell Biology and Genetics, Peking University

 2020-present, Associate Professor (with tenure), School of Life Sciences, Peking University